-There are many options for housing both on and off-campus.
 Below you will find information and helpful links.
 Remember that first-year students (freshmen) must live on campus their first year.
-All other students have options for both on and off-campus living depending on availability.
+All other students have options for both on and off-campus living depending on availability and academic level.

 Baylor University provides quality on-campus housing through our Campus Living and Learning Office.
 The majority of housing space on-campus is for undergraduate students but there is limited space for graduate students as well.
 You must apply for housing early in order to secure a space.
 Check the links below for more information